Skip to content

 Figure 12-9 Division results in each recursive function

-Assuming the number of nodes in the tree is \(n\), initializing each node (executing a recursive function dfs()) takes \(O(1)\) time.
-Thus, the overall time complexity is \(O(n)\).
+Let the number of nodes in the tree be \(n\).
+Initializing each node (executing one recursive function dfs()) takes \(O(1)\) time.
+Therefore, the overall time complexity is \(O(n)\).

-The hash table stores the mapping of inorder elements to their indexes, with a space complexity of \(O(n)\).
-In the worst case, when the binary tree degenerates into a linked list, the recursive depth reaches \(n\), using \(O(n)\) stack frame space.
+The hash table stores the mapping from inorder elements to their indices, with a space complexity of \(O(n)\).
+In the worst case, when the binary tree degenerates into a linked list, the recursion depth reaches \(n\), using \(O(n)\) stack frame space.
 Therefore, the overall space complexity is \(O(n)\).

 Feel free to drop your insights, questions or suggestions